Mario-Hero/mediaFireDownloader/README.md

 Generally, we can download files from MediaFire with the browser, but we can't download too many files at the same time, so we can only download them slowly and manually.
 Therefore, I designed a Python script, which can download automatically without manual operation.

-At present, download two files as group at the same time, and each group is suspended for 2 minutes to avoid the server making the download speed to zero..
+At present, download two files as group at the same time, and each group is suspended for 2 minutes to avoid the server making the download speed to zero.
 In this way, the download speed can be maintained above 1MB / s.

 ## 依赖 Dependency